Young's modulus: Linear elasticity

-A solid material will undergo elastic deformation when a small load is applied to it in compression or extension.
+A solid material undergoes elastic deformation when a small load is applied to it in compression or extension.
 Elastic deformation is reversible, meaning that the material returns to its original shape after the load is removed.

 At near-zero stress and strain, the stress–strain curve is linear, and the relationship between stress and strain is described by Hooke's law that states stress is proportional to strain.
 The coefficient of proportionality is Young's modulus.
 The higher the modulus, the more stress is needed to create the same amount of strain; an idealized rigid body would have an infinite Young's modulus.
 Conversely, a very soft material (such as a fluid) would deform without force, and would have zero Young's modulus.

-Not many materials are linear and elastic beyond a small amount of deformation.

-Not to be confused with

-Material stiffness should not be confused with these properties:
+Related but distinct properties

+Material stiffness is a distinct property from the following: